 Summer Saturdays and fun-filled activities for the family are just minutes away at the Tennessee Agricultural Museum in Nashville.
-Special programs spotlight farm happenings from 9 AM to 2 PM, July 6 through July 27.
+Special activities will spotlight Tennessee farm life from 9 AM to 2 PM, July 5 through July 26.

-From buggy rides and horse shows to special activities at the Experience Center, there will be different things for families to see and do each weekend.
-Grooming and riding miniature donkeys, milking goats, sampling foods from the forest, visiting with Smokey Bear, seeing the 30' fire tower, making soap or stopping by the cabins to see sheep shearing and spinning wheels--it's a smorgasbord of activities!
-The museum, located at the Ellington Agricultural Center, features a two-story barn with over 3,500 artifacts plus log cabins, a farmhouse, gardens and nature trails.
+From wagon rides and horse shows to a grist mill and gardens, there will be different things for families to see and do each weekend.
+Grooming and riding miniature donkeys, milking goats, making soap or stopping by the cabins to see sheep shearing and spinning wheels--it's a smorgasbord of activities!
+The museum, located at the Ellington Agricultural Center, features a two-story barn with over 3,500 artifacts plus log cabins, a farmhouse, nature trails and an Experience Center for children.

 Plan a trip to the Ag Museum and enjoy Summer Saturday activities.
-Or you can drop by during the week to browse and see exhibits that include quilts, household items, farm equipment, buggies, wagons, wood working tools and a special museum exhibit, Sunshine Salute to Tennessee Farmers.
+Or you can drop by during the week to browse and see exhibits that include quilts, coverlets, household items, farm equipment, a blacksmith shop, buggies, wagons, a steam engine, tractors and wood working tools.

 For a schedule and more information about Summer Saturdays, call (615) 837-5197.
 SCROLL DOWN FOR DETAILS.

-July 6 - Hold Your Horses! - And hang on to your hat!
-Its horses and activities everywhere!
+July 26 - Horsing Around! - Put on your boots and get ready for a stomping good time!
 Free wagon rides!
 Stick horse races!
-Horse stables open!
-And at 10:00 and 11:30, the Metro Mounted Police Patrol will be training Tennessee walking horses with new obstacle courses and the Fred Flintstone Car.
-Look for American Spotted Saddle horses and more activities at the log cabins.
-From the Ag Museum to the Show Barn, there will be horses, wagon wheels, side saddles and a multitude of farm exhibits.
+Blacksmithing!
+Horse stables!
+The Metro Mounted Police Patrol will be training Tennessee Walking Horses in the show barn at 10 AM and 11:30 AM.
+You can see a team of the big Belgians or look for American Spotted Saddle Horses and more activities at the log cabins.
+From the Ag Museum to the Show Barn, there are horses, wagon wheels, side saddles and a multitude of farm exhibits.
+Like to take home a good luck memory?
+Jeweled horse shoes can be purchased at the museum.
 Small fee for face painting.